Guanyin: Gallery

 Liao dynasty (916-1125) statue of Guanyin flanked on the left by a Heavenly King at Huayan Temple in Datong, Shanxi, China.

 Ming dynasty (1368-1644) statue of Qianshou Guanyin at Chongshan Temple in Taiyuan, Shanxi, China.

 Ming dynasty (1368-1644) statue of Guanyin at Chongfu Temple in Shuozhou, Shanxi, China.

 Ming dynasty (1368-1644) statue of Guanyin at Shuanglin Temple in Pingyao, Shanxi, China.

 Ming dynasty (1368-1644) statue of Qianshou Qianyan Guanyin at the Foxiang Ge (Tower of Buddhist Incense) of the Summer Palace, Beijing, China.

 Ming dynasty (1368-1644) painting of Songzi Guanyin, or the Child-Bestowing Guanyin.
 Held at the Metropolitan Museum of Art in New York City, USA.

 Ming Dynasty (1368–1644) hanging scroll depicting the eighteen-armed form of Zhunti Guanyin (Cundī), China.

 Ming dynasty (1368 - 1644) Shuilu ritual painting of Guanyin from Baoning Temple in Shanxi, China.
 Shuilu ritual painting are a style of paintings depicting Buddhist figures that are used in the eponymous Shuilu Fahui ceremony.

 Ming dynasty (1368 - 1644) Shuilu ritual painting of Matou Guanyin, or Hayagriva, one out of a set depicting the Ten Wisdom Kings, from Baoning Temple in Shanxi, China.

 Ming dynasty (1368 - 1644) Shuilu ritual painting of Mianran Dashi, a manifestation of Guanyin as a hungry ghost king from Baoning Temple in Shanxi, China.

 Ming dynasty (1368-1644) painting of Zhunti Guanyin by Chen Hongshou.
 Titled "Bodhisattva Guanyin in the Form of the Buddha-Mother", with Buddha-Mother being a popular epithet for Zhunti.
 Dated 1620.
 Held at the Metropolitan Museum of Art in New York City, USA.

 Ming or Qing dynasty bronze statue of Guanyin.
 Cast sometime in the 17th century.
 Held at the Asian Art Museum in San Francisco, California, China.

 Qing dynasty (1644-1912) painting of Guanyin by Ding Guanpeng.
 18th century.
 Titled "Mahāsattva seated on a lotus".

+Qing dynasty (1644-1912) painting of Qianshou Guanyin by Ding Guanpeng.
+18th century.
+Titled "Jewelled countenance of Guanyin".